BS in Veterinary Technology

 - Recognizing, managing, and utilizing clinical techniques in emergency and critical care medicine.

-- Safely and effectively producing diagnostic radiographic and non-radiographic images.
+- Safely producing diagnostic radiographic and non-radiographic images.

-- Factual and conceptual information in laboratory animal procedures and facility management.
+- Factual and conceptual information in laboratory animal procedures.